Bug #1861

 generated and it's just on a bigger scale.

-Updated by Chad Berkley almost 18 years ago
+Updated by Chad Berkley over 18 years ago

 I've attempted to create a trigger system for updating the denorm fields when observation is updated.
 This seems to be creating a problem with the transaction system. postmaster aborts the entire transaction whenever the trigger starts to fire.
 I think I need to finda a different time to fire the trigger, probably once all of the updates to observation have been made during the xml load transaction.
 It doesn't seem to matter if i fire the trigger on row updates or statement updates, i still get the exceptions.